willgoodridge04/SQL/README.md

 Nashville Housing Project:

-A common conundrum when attempting to analyze data is coming across large datasets filled with data that are unstandardized, filled with duplicates, and littered with unwanted or disorganized information.
+A common conundrum when attempting to analyze data is coming across large datasets with data that are unstandardized, filled with duplicates, and littered with unwanted or disorganized information.
 In this project, I focused on a large set of Nashville housing data with the goal of cleansing.
 The end results led to a clean, easy-to-view dataset that can be analyzed and uploaded to other data anaysis programs, such as viz softwares like Tableau.

 The first issue I wanted to resolve was the SalesDate column that included time after importating the data from excel.